Commitments of Traders: Methodology

 The weekly report details trader positions in most of the futures contract markets in the United States.
 Data for the report is required by the CFTC from traders in markets that have 20 or more traders holding positions large enough to meet the reporting level established by the CFTC for each of those markets.1 These data are gathered from schedules electronically submitted each week to the CFTC by market participants listing their position in any market for which they meet the reporting criteria.

-The report provides a breakdown of aggregate positions held by three different types of traders: “commercial traders,” “non-commercial traders” and “nonreportable.”
+The report provides a breakdown of aggregate positions held by three different types of traders: “commercial traders,” “non-commercial traders” and "nonreportable."
 “Commercial traders” are sometimes called “hedgers”, “non-commercial traders” are sometimes known as “large speculators,” and the “nonreportable” group is sometimes called “small speculators.”

-As one would expect, the largest positions are held by commercial traders that actually provide a commodity or instrument to the market or have bought a contract to take delivery of it.
+As one would expect, the largest positions are held by commercial traders who provide a commodity or instrument to the market or have bought a contract to take delivery of it.
 Thus, as a general rule, more than half the open interest in most of these markets is held by commercial traders.
-There is also participation in these markets by speculators that are not able to deliver on the contract or that have no need for the underlying commodity or instrument.
+There is also participation in these markets by speculators who are not able to deliver on the contract or who have no need for the underlying commodity or instrument.
 They are buying or selling only to speculate that they will exit their position at a profit, and plan to close their long or short position before the contract becomes due.
-In most of these markets the majority of the open interest in these "speculator" positions are held by traders whose positions are large enough to meet reporting requirements.
+In most of these markets, the majority of the open interest in these "speculator" positions is held by traders whose positions are large enough to meet reporting requirements.